 Definition: The transformer which is free from all types of losses is known as an ideal transformer.
 It is an imaginary transformer which has no core loss, no ohmic resistance and no leakage flux.
 The ideal transformer has the following important characteristic.

 - The resistance of their primary and secondary winding becomes zero.

 - The core of the ideal transformer has infinite permeability.
 The infinite permeable means less magnetising current requires for magnetising their core.

 - The leakage flux of the transformer becomes zero, i.e. the whole of the flux induces in the core of the transformer links with their primary and secondary winding.

 - The ideal transformer has 100 percent efficiency, i.e., the transformer is free from hysteresis and eddy current loss.

-The resistance of the winding is zero, and there is no leakage reactance.
-The core of the transformer is infinitely permeable.
-It is an imaginary transformer and practically it is not possible for a transformer to behave as an ideal transformer.
+The above mention properties are not possible in the practical transformer.
 In an ideal transformer, there is no power loss.
 Therefore, the output power is equal to the input power.

 Consider the ideal transformer shown in the figure below.
 The voltage source V1 is applied across the primary winding of the transformer.
 Their secondary winding is kept open.
 The N1 and N2 are the numbers of turns of their primary and secondary winding.

 The current Im is the magnetizing current flows through the primary winding of the transformer.
 The magnetizing current produces the flux φm in the core of the transformer.
 As the permeability of the core is infinite the flux of the core link with both the primary and secondary winding of the transformer.

 The flux link with the primary winding induces the emf E1 because of self-induction.
 The direction of the induces emf is inversely proportional to the applied voltage V1.
 The emf E2 induces in the secondary winding of the transformer because of mutual induction.